Karate Classes In Pinner

 Karate may perhaps be defined as a weapon free way of self defence.
 It involves powerful offensive and defensive tactics applying all parts of the body to their maximum advantage.
 It’s an empty handed martial art which has been designed to defend against armed adversaries.

 Beneficial for self defence, physical fitness, and discipline, this is a highly popular and effective martial arts system dating back feudal Japanese martial tradition.
 It’s easy to learn about and safe.
 It has a great history and is a very rewarding activity.

 Our Karate classes in Pinner target all kinds of people, usually one of these three: Those that want to practice a new style of martial art or sports activity which hopefully keeps them in good shape Individuals who are intent on learning Karate & Those that wish to develop the ability to protect themselves while increasing their self-confidence in day to day life We can assist men, women and children of every age irrespective of their experience or natural ability.

 Karate practice (Pinner ) – Our Karate Classes in Pinner

 Karate practice is usually divided into 3 primary activities:

 Kihon (drilling of stances, blocks, punches, strikes and kicks)

 Kata (pre-arranged forms simulating combat situations)

-We bring these 3 activities together to bring a complete Karate tuition experience in Pinner .
+We bring these three activities together to bring you a complete Karate tuition experience in Pinner .

 Karate: Some historical information